The Secret of the Old Clock: 1959 revision

-In the Harriet Adams rewrite, Nancy is depicted as a less impulsive, less headstrong girl of Edward Stratemeyer's and Mildred Benson's vision, to a milder, more sedate and refined girl— "more sugar and less spice", with an extensive wardrobe and a more charitable outlook.
+In the Harriet Adams rewrite, Nancy is eighteen, not sixteen, and is also depicted as a less impulsive, less headstrong girl of Edward Stratemeyer's and Mildred Benson's vision, to a milder, more sedate and refined girl— "more sugar and less spice", with an extensive wardrobe and a more charitable outlook.
 Helen now appears older, perhaps in preparation for her eventual "write-out" after Volume 4 of the revised series (no explanation is made in the original series) to introduce Bess and her cousin George.
 Readers have noted two figures illustrated in the same vein as the cousins appear in a 1959 illustration at a girls' camp).
 Racial stereotypes are omitted.
 Action is increased significantly and is faster-paced.
 Greater detail is given to develop Nancy and her home.

 Relatives of Josiah Crowley are concerned that the selfish nouveau riche social-climbing heirs presumptive, the snobbish Tophams, have taken him into their home and do not let him visit other family members, including the Turner and Hoover sisters.
-When Crowley dies, promises of being included in his will appear moot as the will, held by the Tophams, wills everything to them.
-Eighteen-year-old Nancy Drew is prompted to help the Crowley kin by her affection for Crowley's distant niece, little Judy, who is being raised by the elderly Turner sisters.
+When Crowley dies, promises of being included in his will appear moot as the will, held by the Tophams, leaves everything to them.
+Nancy is prompted to help the Crowley kin by her affection for Crowley's distant niece, little Judy, who is being raised by the elderly Turner sisters.

 While looking for the Hoover sisters, Nancy happens upon their farm during a downpour and shelters with them to dry off because her convertible top malfunctioned.
 In the original version, the sisters wanted to improve their hatchery and dressmaking skills; here, Allison Hoover wants to take singing lessons.

 Nancy's encounter with the undeserving Topham sisters now centers around a torn evening dress instead of a broken vase, as in the original story.
 Nancy catches up with the thieves when they stop to dine, instead of drinking illegal-era alcohol.

-The final scene, the reading of the will that disinherits the Tophams, focuses on the delight of rewarding the deserving Crowley kin, instead of Nancy's desire to down-class the snobbish Topham family.
+The final scene, the reading of the actual will that disinherits the Tophams, focuses on the delight of rewarding the deserving Crowley kin, instead of Nancy's desire to down-class the snobbish Topham family.